code-mcx/dialog/README.md

 ```
 ### React

-In react, you mast import it when you need to use
+In react, you mast import it when you need to use.

 ```javascript
 import mcxDialog from "mcx-dialog"